Effective Reading Comprehension Strategies for EFL and ESL Students

 1. Activate Previous or Background Knowledge

 Before my students begin reading an article, I activate their previous or background knowledge about a subject through pictures, voices, and any other aids which stimulate their senses.
-For example, if an article is about a food like bacon, the class will see pictures of it, hear it sizzling in the pan, and hopefully taste and smell bacon.
+For example, if an article is about food like bacon, the class will see pictures of it, hear it sizzling in the pan, and hopefully taste and smell bacon.
 Pupils will be asked to share their experiences of eating it, and knowledge of where bacon comes from.

 2. Read Similar Articles in the Students' Native Language